Package 'piar'

 value

-A list of values compatible with the splitting of x, recycled if necessary.
+A list of values compatible with the splitting of x, or something that can be coerced into one, recycled if necessary.

 Value